-- Clothing/apparel that causes undue attention or distraction from the educational process is NOT PERMITTED.
-Examples include: - Tight/revealing clothes including skirts, dresses, and leggings worn as pants - See-through blouses/shirts - Exposed undergarments - Pants worn below the hips - Bare midriff tops; Bare back tops; Low cut tops - Tank tops/halter tops/tube tops/spaghetti straps/off shoulder tops/sleeveless shirts - All shirts must have capped sleeves - No ripped/torn/ holes in clothing - Skirts with less than 10" skirt hem from the hip bone - Shorts with less than a 3.5" inseam - Pajamas - Slippers - Hats/beanies/head coverings including hoods of sweatshirts - Hats are permitted for extended sun exposure or medical/religious purposes - All shirts must have capped sleeves - 2.
+- 1. Clothing/apparel that causes undue attention or distraction from the educational process is NOT PERMITTED.
+Examples include: - Tight/revealing clothes including: tops, skirts, see-through blouses/shirts, and sheer leggings/tights - Exposed undergarments - Pants/shorts worn below the hips; sagging - Bare midriff tops; Bare back tops; Low cut tops - Halter tops/tube tops/spaghetti straps/off shoulder tops

+- Skirts with less than 10" skirt hem from the hip bone - Shorts with less than a 3.5" inseam - Rips/tears/holes in clothing that are above the thigh area - \circ $\,$ Must be below the 3.5" inseam level - Pajamas - Slippers and Crocs - Sandals without a heel strap - Hats/beanies/head coverings including hoods of sweatshirts - Hats are only permitted for extended sun exposure or medical/religious purposes - Tank tops are permitted with undergarments, torso, midriff, and sides covered - 2.
 Clothing/apparel which is considered dangerous or a health hazard: - Chains, belts, earrings, and body jewelry with sharp points are not permitted. - 3.
 Clothing/apparel that is associated with gangs or illegal activities: - Shirts/clothing associated with "tagging" - Bandanas - Excessively baggy or loose clothes (pant leg 5" or less when measured from the knee) - 4.
 Clothing/apparel containing symbols and/or slogans oriented toward degrading cultures, ethnicity, gender, religion, and/or ethnic values - 5.
 Tattoos must be covered at all times - 6.
 Sunglasses may only be worn with prior approval from administration